-- Please keep PII (Personally Identifiable Information) off of your local drive.
+- Please keep PII (Personally Identifiable Information) off your local drive.
 PII is information about a person that would allow fraud or identity theft.
-PII includes a person’s name plus an identifier such as birth date or Social Security Number.
+PII includes a person’s name plus an identifier such as birth date or Social Security number.

 - If you must share or transfer PII or other confidential information, use appropriate encryption tools and other security measures.
 For example, use a secure application such as Xythos rather than sending files through email.

 - Share information only with those who have a legitimate business need for the information.

 - Dispose of confidential information in a secure manner.
 Check your stored files periodically to make sure you do not have unneeded/outdated information stored on your desktop or in a shared file.
 Be mindful of retention schedules as some information may need to be saved as a legal requirement.

 In addition to the following, harden your laptop by using the desktop guidelines above to help make your operating system more secure.

 - Avoid using computer bags - Computer bags can make it obvious that you're carrying a laptop.
 Instead, try toting your laptop in something more common like a padded briefcase or suitcase.